hhealing123/Express.js-Challenge-Note-Taker/README.md

 # Express.js Challenge: Note Taker

 ## Description
 This week's challenge is to create an application called `Note Taker` that can be used to write and save notes.
 The application will use an Express.js back-end and will save and retrieve note data from a JSON file.
-Note that the application's front-end has already been created om the [Starter Code Repository](https://github.com/coding-boot-camp/miniature-eureka), so make sure to clone the starter code repository and make my own repository with the starter code.
+Note that the application's front-end has already been created on the [Starter Code Repository](https://github.com/coding-boot-camp/miniature-eureka), so make sure to clone the starter code repository and make my own repository with the starter code.
 The primary task is to build the back-end, connect the two, and then deploy the entire application to Heroku.

 ## User Story
 ```